AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-data-deposit.md

 This document describes how to best **prepare a replication package** for an AEA journal.
 Much of the guidance here is not specific to our journals - in fact, the document links to other websites for tutorials, best practices, etc. The best moment to do the preparation described here is, in fact, when you start the project, not once you have had your manuscript conditionally accepted.
 However, all steps here can and have been successfully performed at the point of conditional acceptance.

+### Key principle: Computational empathy

+> - Keep in mind: The replication package is meant to be run by others, who have none of the setup, packages, and data that the original author might have, on computers that may not run the same operating system.
+> - Treat the replication package as one of the methods to convey the methods that lead to your manuscript's conclusions.
+Consider it a teaching tool, targeting young graduate students who may not be in your field.

 ### Describing the contents of your replication package

 Every replication package requires a document outlining where the data comes from, what data is provided, what requirements are needed to run the code in the replication package, how to run the code, what results to expect, and where to find the results.
 This is conventionally called the "README".